Summer Undergraduate Research Fellowship (SURF@MINES)

 - Be supervised by a Mines faculty member.

-- Must have availability to conduct 300 hours of research during the summer semester.
+- Must have availability to engage in a significant number of hours of research during the summer semester.

 - Agree to disseminate your research at the undergraduate research symposium.